dmitry-ivanov/laravel-testing-tools/README.md

 #### `runConsoleCommand()`

-Runs console command by the direct `run` method call, through the class name with ability to set parameters:
+Runs console command directly by the class name, and return it:

 ```php
 $command = $this->runConsoleCommand(MyCommand::class, ['--name' => 'John']);
 ```

-Also, you can pass command object directly instead of class name:
+Also, you can run command via command object directly:

 ```php
 $command = $this->runConsoleCommand(new MyCommand, ['--name' => 'Jane']);